green-code-initiative/ecoCode-csharp/README.md

 This set of Roslyn analyzers implements these catalogs as rules for scanning your C# projects.

-> ⚠️ This is still a very early stage project.
-Any feedback or contribution will be highly appreciated.
-Please refer to the contribution section.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](https://github.com/green-code-initiative/ecoCode-common/blob/main/doc/CODE_OF_CONDUCT.md)

 🚀 Getting Started